CollinAvidano/cs6262-research-project/README.md

 * Forms and Templates
 * Operating Systems

-Running our program was very time consuming, so we opted to run it for several days on a server
+Running our program was very time consuming, so we opted to run it for several days on a server.
 ## Running Instructions

 Run from thread_launcher.py, making sure to change the "8" in Line 127:
 >  while len(running) < 8 and idx < min(len(url_list), start_index + number)
 with the number of cores/threads you would like to run with.
 ## Packages